kylebgorman/swipe/README.md

 Based on Camacho, Arturo.
 A sawtooth waveform inspired pitch estimator for speech and music.
 Doctoral dissertation, University of Florida.
 2007.

-Implemented in C by Kyle Gorman <gormanky@ohsu.edu>
+Implemented in C by Kyle Gorman <kylebgorman@gmail.com>

 How to cite:
 ------------